aregsar/flask_samples/readme.md

 # New Flask project setup (OSX and Linux)

--create the project directory and cd into it
+-create the project directory
 -
 $ mkdir one

+-move to project directory
+-
 $ cd one

 -create virtual environment and venv subfolder - one time per project operation